praekeltfoundation/go-contacts-api/docs/go-contacts-api.rst

 **Contacts**:

+.. http:any:: /contacts/

     :json string msisdn:
         The MSISDN of the contact.
 Required to be non-null.
     :json list groups:
         A list of the group key for the groups that this contact belongs to.
         Defaults to an empty list
     :json string twitter_handle:
         The Twitter handle of the contact.
 Defaults to ``null``.
     :json string bbm_pin:
         The BBM pin of the contact.
 Defaults to ``null``.
     :json object extra:
         An object of extra information stored about the contact.
 Defaults to ``{}``.
     :json string created_at:
         The timestamp of when the contact was created.
 Defaults to the current date and time.
     :json string mxit_id:
         The MXIT ID of the contact.
 Defaults to ``null``.
     :json string dob:
         The date of birth of the contact.
 Defaults to ``null``.
     :json string key:
         The unique key used to identify the contact.
 Defaults to an automatically generated UUID4 key.
     :json string facebook_id:
         The Facebook ID of the contact.
 Defaults to ``null``.
     :json string name:
         The name of the contact.
 Defaults to null.
     :json string surname:
         The surname of the contact.
 Defaults to ``null``.
     :json string wechat_id:
         The WeChat ID of the contact.
 Defaults to ``null``.
     :json string email_address:
         The email address of the contact.
 Defaults to ``null``.
     :json string gtalk_id:
         The GTalk ID of the contact.
 Defaults to ``null``.
     :json object subsription:
         An object storing the subscription information for the contact.
 Defaults to ``null``.

 **Immutable contact fields**:

+.. http:any:: /contacts/

     :json string $VERSION:
         Represents the version of the contact.
     :json string user_account:
         The user account that the contact is linked to.

 **Groups**

+.. http:any:: /groups/

     :json string name:
         The name of the group.
 Required to be non-null.
     :json string key:
         The unique key used to identify the group.
 Defaults to an automatically generated UUID4 key.
     :json string query:
         The string representing the query for a smart group.
 Defaults to ``null`` representing a static group.
     :json string created_at:
         The timestamp of when the group was created.
 Defaults to the current date and time.

 **Immutable group fields**:

+.. http:any:: /groups/

     :json string $VERSION:
         Represents the version of the group.
     :json string user_account:
         The user account that the group is linked to.

 .. _api-methods: